cj-dfinity/guides/Candid.md

 # Candid Guide

 ## What is Candid
 Candid is an interface describing the public services deployed in canisters on the Internet Computer.
 The Candid interface allows inter-operation between services, and between services and frontends, independently of the programming language used.
-The purpose of the Candid interface is similar to a REST API, but where APIs typically use JSON to exchange data, Candid is an *Interface Description Language (IDL)*.
+The purpose of the Candid interface is similar to the purpose of a REST API, but where APIs typically use JSON to exchange data, Candid is an *Interface Description Language (IDL)*.

-**IDL**
+## IDL

-adsasdadasdasdasd
+IDL is platform and programming language neutral, and descibes the service, data formats, data structures etc.

 ## ewer